compdemocracy/polis/docs/migrations.md

   - Please submit an issue if you'd like to work on enabling backups through Docker Compose.
 - Your database data is stored on a docker volume, which means that it will persist even when you destroy all your docker containers.
 Be mindful of this.
-  - You can remove ALL volumes defined within a `docker-compose` file via: `docker compose down --volumes`
+  - You can remove ALL volumes defined within a `docker-compose` file via: `docker compose --profile postgres down --volumes`
   - You can remove ONE volume via `docker volume ls` and `docker volume rm <name>`
 - SQL migrations can be found in [`server/postgres/migrations/`][] of this repo.